imteekay/machine-learning-research/a-unified-theory-of-ai-in-biomedicine.md

 - Vision models vs human eyes for microscopy images of cells
   - Microscopy images are very rich in information
   - Vision models can interpret more information than human eyes

+## Current challenges in clinical healthcare

+- Interpretation of biological signals
+- Interpretation of medical images
+- Interpretation of physiological data
+- Interpretation of diagnostic tests
+- The main challenge is rarely the algorithm.
+It is the data.
+Reliable, structured, labeled, and validated clinical information has become one of the most valuable assets in digital health

 ## Multimodality